isabella232/dtm.en/help/target/overview.md

 # Best Practices for Implementing Adobe Target using Dynamic Tag Management{#best-practices-for-implementing-adobe-target-using-dynamic-tag-management}

-Adobe dynamic tag management (DTM) makes it quick and easy to implement Adobe Target on your websites.
+Adobe Dynamic Tag Management (DTM) makes it quick and easy to implement Adobe Target on your websites.

 <!--
 <p>V1.2: Updated to include new instructions for importing the Adobe Target library, built-in methods for adding global mbox parameters, instructions on how to retrieve Client Code, and some updated screenshots. </p>